iliakan/plunk/Readme.md

 ## Anonymous Usage

-0. Add `bin` project folder to your path
+0. Install plunk globally (`npm install plunk -g`)
 1. Go the the dir you want to plunk.
 2. Run `plunk`

 Or `plunk --dir path/to/dir --desc "A string describing the plunk" --tags "comma,separated,tags" --glob "pattern"`.
-Specify default parameters in `defaults.json`.

-To run on Windows, use `plunk.bat` instead of `plunk`.
+On Windows, you can use `plunk.cmd` and add it to your PATH instead of installing globally.

 ## Authorized usage